smyth184/Recipe_app/README.md

 # Group-project

+Team members:
+Magdalena Dadej
+Sam Higgs
+Claire Smyth
+Anna Wells

-This project is a recipe app that allows users to search for recipes based on their ingredient input
+This CFG project is a programme that allows users to input ingredients and search for recipes from an API